Program Requirements By Year

 This is a quick summary of the deadlines and requirements for the graduate program.
 These rules and requirements are described at greater length in the Graduate Handbook.
 This document provides a ready summary.
 Students in the Joint Degree Program in Sociology and Public Policy and students in the Demography Program will have additional requirements.

-- First year students are required to complete the following required courses: Research Methods and Classical Theory (first semester); Contemporary Theory (second semester); and one statistics course each semester (decided based on previous experience in consultation with the Graduate Director or a faculty member designated by the Graduate Director).
+- First year students are required to complete the following required courses: Classical Theory (first semester); Contemporary Theory and Social Science Methods (second semester); and one statistics course each semester (decided based on previous experience in consultation with the Graduate Director or a faculty member designated by the Graduate Director).

 - By the end of the first year, students must have successfully completed this coursework and have chosen a mentor who will advise them and serve as second reader for their first qualifying paper “the empirical paper” in their second year.

 - Second year students are required to take four courses each semester.
 Two mini-courses count as a single course.
 A reading course counts as a course.
-Precepting is equivalent to a course.
+Two precepts are equivalent to one course.

 - The only two courses specifically required of second-year students who have completed the first-year sequence satisfactorily are the half-semester Research Ethics and Scientific Integrity seminar and the two-semester Empirical Seminar.
 Students must complete an acceptable first qualifying paper (empirical paper) by the end of their second year and have it accepted by the first reader, who will always be the instructor of the Empirical Seminar, and the second reader, who will be the second-year mentor-advisor.